History of Gwynedd in the High Middle Ages: Reconstruction of Gwynedd, 1101–1132

 After generations of incessant warfare, Gruffudd began the reconstruction of Gwynedd, intent on bringing stability to his country.
 According to Davies, Gruffudd sought to give his people the peace to "plant their crops in the full confidence that they would be able to harvest them".
 Gruffudd consolidated princely authority in north Wales, and offered sanctuary to displaced Welsh from the Perfeddwlad, particularly from Rhos, at the time harassed by Richard, 2nd Earl of Chester.

 Alarmed by Gruffudd's growing influence and authority in north Wales, and on the pretext that Gruffudd sheltered rebels from Rhos against Chester, Henry I launched a campaign against Gwynedd and Powys in 1114, which included a vanguard commanded by King Alexander I of Scotland.
 While Owain ap Cadwgan of Ceredigion sought refuge in Gwynedd's mountains, Maredudd ap Bleddyn of Powys made peace with the English king as the Norman army advanced.
 There were no battles or skirmishes fought in the face of the vast host brought into Wales, rather Owain and Gruffudd entered into truce negotiations.
-Owain ap Cadwgan regained royal favor relatively easily.
+Owain ap Cadwgan regained royal favour relatively easily.
 However Gruffudd was forced to render homage and fealty and pay a heavy fine, though he lost no land or prestige.

 The invasion left a lasting impact on Gruffudd, who by 1114 was in his 60s and had failing eyesight.
 For the remainder of his life, while Gruffudd continued to rule in Gwynedd, his sons Cadwallon, Owain, and Cadwaladr, would lead Gwynedd's army after 1120.
-Gruffudd's policy, which his sons would execute and later rulers of Gwynedd adopted, was to recover Gwynedd's primacy without blatantly antagonizing the English crown.
+Gruffudd's policy, which his sons would execute and later rulers of Gwynedd adopted, was to recover Gwynedd's primacy without blatantly antagonising the English crown.